Niall Ferguson: Academic career

-Business career
+Business

 In 2000, Ferguson was a founding director of Boxmind, an Oxford-based educational technology company.
 In 2006, he set up Chimerica Media Ltd., a London-based television production company.
 In 2007, Ferguson was appointed as an investment management consultant by GLG Partners, to advise on geopolitical risk as well as current structural issues in economic behaviour relating to investment decisions.
 GLG is a UK-based hedge fund management firm headed by Noam Gottesman.
-Ferguson was also an adviser to Morgan Stanley, the investment bank.

-In 2011, he set up Greenmantle LLC, an advisory business specializing in macroeconomics and geopolitics.

-He also serves as a non-executive director on the board of Affiliated Managers Group.

-Political involvement
+Politics and Society

-Ferguson was an advisor to John McCain's U.S. presidential campaign in 2008, supported Mitt Romney in his 2012 campaign and was a vocal critic of Barack Obama.
+Ferguson was an advisor to the John McCain 2008 presidential campaign and supported the Mitt Romney 2012 presidential campaign.